GabeWaldram/dotfiles/README.md

 # dotfiles
-Custom config files for i3wm
+Custom config files for i3wm and others